Yamaha FZ750: Motorsport

 Placed first in the Superstock class of the North West 200 in 1987.

 The FZ750 engine mounted in a Bimota chassis as the Bimota SB4 placed first in the inaugural Superbike World Championship round in 1987.

 Guinness World Records

 In 1986 three Italian riders Norberto Naummi, Roberto Ghillani and Maurizio Foppiani attempted to break the non-stop endurance record which had been set by an Australian team nine years earlier.
-Ridden from 16th August to the 8th September the FZ750 was always in motion even during refueling, tyre and the rider changes; which were conducted by a special vehicle that had been set up with special side brackets to hold the bike.
-The first record at a mileage of 10,000 kilometers was broken on the 27th August beating the previous record comfortably, at more than double the previous average speed.
+Ridden from 16 August to 8 September the FZ750 was always in motion even during refueling, tyre and the rider changes; which were conducted by a special vehicle that had been set up with special side brackets to hold the bike.
+The first record at a mileage of 10,000 kilometers was broken on 27 August beating the previous record comfortably, at more than double the previous average speed.

-A blown main fuse on the 8th September put an end to the attempt to further the record after 560 hours and 30370km, at which point the FZ750 had run for continually for 23 days.
+A blown main fuse on 8 September put an end to the attempt to further the record after 560 hours and 30370km, at which point the FZ750 had run for continually for 23 days.